Salvation: Sin and repentance

-Sin in Islam is not a state, but an action (a bad deed); Islam teaches that a child is born sinless, regardless of the belief of his parents, dies a Muslim; he enters heaven, and does not enter hell.
+Sin in Islam is an action (a bad deed), not a state; Islam teaches that a child is born sinless, regardless of the belief of their parents, dies a Muslim, and enters heaven, and does not enter hell.

 Five Pillars

 Islam is built on five principles, acts of worship that Islam teaches to be mandatory.
 Not performing the mandatory acts of worship may deprive Muslims of the chance of salvation.
 According to Ibn 'Umar, Muhammad said that Islam is based on the following five principles: